siwS/theysaidsocli/README.md

 <span style="z-index:50;font-size:0.9em;"><img src="https://theysaidso.com/branding/theysaidso.png" height="20" width="20" alt="theysaidso.com"/><a href="https://theysaidso.com" title="Powered by quotes from theysaidso.com" style="color: #9fcc25; margin-left: 4px; vertical-align: middle;">theysaidso.com</a></span>

-This is a simple CLI gem to get quotes from the [theysaidso](https://theysaidso.com/api/) API.
+This is a CLI to get quotes from the [theysaidso](https://theysaidso.com/api/) API.
-If you need some inspiration during your day, just pick your daily quote from your command line!
+If you need some inspiration during your day, just get your daily quote from your command line!

 ## Installation